zydou/GFW/dnscrypt/README.md

 ### Adblock

 `adblock` tag is bundled with an [anti-AD](https://github.com/privacy-protection-tools/anti-AD) domain list file and using `cron` job to update daily.
+The `BLOCKLIST_URL` environment variable can be used to choose a different blocklist.

 The domain file is located at `/app/blocked-names.txt` inside the container.